-United Airlines - Under Mileage Plus, the Charity Miles program allows you to donate your miles to 48 different charities covering youth, humanitarian, health, community and military organizations.
-They include Community Kitchens of Birmingham, the Elizabeth Glaser Pediatric AIDS Foundation, March of Dimes and ORBIS International.
+United Airlines - Under Mileage Plus, the Charity Miles program allows you to donate miles to 48 different charities covering youth, humanitarian, health, community and military organizations.
+They include Community Kitchens of Birmingham, the Elizabeth Glaser Pediatric AIDS Foundation, the March of Dimes and ORBIS International.

-JetBlue - The New York-based carrier has a new program that allows travelers to donate their True Blue miles to 17 nonprofit groups, including: KaBoom, which has collaborated with partners to build, open or improve nearly 16,000 playgrounds; FDNY Foundation, which provides funds for the New York City Fire Department Fire and Life Safety Education programs; and Carbonfund.org, which helps any individual, business or organization to reduce and offset climate impact and hasten the transition to a clean energy future.
+JetBlue - The New York-based carrier has a program that allows travelers to donate their True Blue miles to 17 nonprofit groups, including: KaBoom, which has collaborated with partners to build, open or improve nearly 16,000 playgrounds; FDNY Foundation, which provides funds for the New York City Fire Department Fire and Life Safety Education programs; and Carbonfund.org, which helps any individual, business or organization to reduce and offset climate impact and hasten the transition to a clean energy future.

 Frontier Airlines - Denver's hometown carrier uses Points.com to allow members of its EarlyReturns program to donate miles under the Buy & Gift program.

-Spirit Airlines - The Fort Lauderdale, Florida-base ultra low-cost carrier's program, Free Spirit, does not allow for the transfer of frequent-flyer miles.
+Spirit Airlines - The Fort Lauderdale, Florida-base ultra-low-cost carrier's program, Free Spirit, does not allow for the transfer of frequent-flyer miles.

 Hawaiian Airlines - Flyers can donate HawaiianMiles frequent flyer points to any participating charity and, at the end of the year, the airline will match up to half-million miles to each participating charity.
 Hawaiian works with locally based charities like the Blood Bank of Hawaii, the National Kidney Foundation of Hawaii and Shriners Hospital for Children of Honolulu.